Part 3 of our guide to finding the best men’s coats in Australia.

 Usually thought of as an American style, the Polo Coat is actually derived from an early 20th Century English coat.
 The original version, known as the “waitcoat”, was worn by English polo players between matches – hence the name – and featured a wraparound belt and a relaxed shape that kept the players looking smart yet casual.

 Ivy Leaguers holidaying in Europe took note of the sophisticated style, and brought it back stateside to flex on their peers at intercollegiate tournaments.
-Its association with privileged youths made it the quintessential coat of the American leisure-class: a garment that captured both their ignorant bliss and their fondness for aristocratic sports.
+Its association with privileged youths made it the quintessential coat of the American leisure-class: a garment that captured both their ignorant bliss and their fondness for equestrian sports.

 Little has changed about the Polo Coat since.
 Today it still features a double-breasted front, wide lapels, length that extends past the knee, patch pockets, set-in sleeves, turnback cuffs, and a rear half-belt; details that marry old-world elegance and new-world romanticism.